A. C. S. Peacock

-Andrew Charles Spencer Peacock FBA is a British historian and author.
-He specializes in the histories of the Seljuk Empire and Ottoman Empire.
+Andrew Charles Spencer Peacock FBA is a British scholar and author.
+He specializes in the history, intellectual culture and manuscripts of the classical and early modern Islamic world.

 Life

 He was born in 1976 and raised in Hampshire, England.
-He completed his PhD in Oriental Studies at the University of Cambridge.
+After an undergraduate degree at St John's College Oxford, he completed his PhD in Oriental Studies at the University of Cambridge.

 Career

 He is currently a professor of history at the University of St. Andrews.
 Peacock is a fellow of the Society of Antiquaries of London and a Fellow of the British Academy.

+In 2025 he was awarded the Sheikh Zayed Book Award.